klmnden/azure-docs.tr-tr/articles/iot-suite/iot-suite-connected-factory-overview.md

 ## <a name="other-features"></a>Diğer özellikler

-Aşağıdaki bölümlerde, Bağlı fabrika çözümünün önceki senaryoda bahsedilmeyen bazı ek özellikleri açıklanmaktadır.
+Aşağıdaki bölümlerde, Bağlı Fabrika çözümünün önceki senaryoda bahsedilmeyen bazı ek özellikleri açıklanmaktadır.

 ## <a name="apply-filters"></a>Filtreleri uygulama